marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-equipment-capability-application.md

 The following terms abbreviations are used in this document:

-There are no terms that are unique to this document.
+* equipment: A physical item necessary for a particular purpose.
+* physical: Has physical spatial dimensions (i.e., can be measured with a "ruler") and in some cases has mass (i.e., can be weighed with scales)
+* SFP: Small Form-factor Pluggable

 #Introduction

 Physical items have various fundamental properties such as length, temperature, weight.
-In an assembly of phsyical things each thing plays some part in the structure and has to be compatible with the other things in that structure.
+In an assembly of phsyical things each thing plays various roles in the structure and has to be compatible with the other things in that structure so that it can participate in those roles.

 In a telecoms environment, there are many physical things that support the provision of service.
 For simplicity, in this document a physical thing that is useful for the provision of telecommunication service will be refered to as an equipment.
-The focus of this document is limited to telecommunications networks, but there is no specific limitation to the method that prevent it from being applied more broadly.
+The focus of this document is limited to telecommunications networks and hence equipments for related purposes, but there is no specific limitation to the method that prevent it from being applied more broadly.
 This restriction is simply to reduce the volume and complexity of the descriptions.

-The equipments to be represented include circuit packs (boards) and shelves (subracks).
+The equipments to be represented include boards (circuit packs) and shelves (subracks).
 In this description an SFP will be considered as a board.
 The essential structural model is that a shelf can be placed in a rack, a board in a slot in a shelf and a board (SFP) in a slot in a board.

 Whilst this general model says a board can be placed in a slot, clearly not all boards can be placed in all slots.
-This document describes the opportunities in terms of physical capabilities of types of physical things.
+This document describes the opportunities in terms of physical capabilities of types of physical things where a type of thing is a set of tings having common characteristics such that all relevant characteristics are the same such that the things can be interchangeable.

 An inserted board supports functionality.
 Some functions emerge from a combination of boards.
 The specification method described here allows the functions that emerge from assemblies of equipment to be described in detail.

-The specification of emergemt functions allows a purchasing application to determine which particular types of hardware can be acquired and a planning tool to determine how to arrange occurrences of types of hardware in systems to support particular functions pior to the purchase of any equipment.
+In some cases the emergent capability requires power to be applied (the capability to amplify a signal, the capability to decode a bit stream), in other cases the capability is inherent in the thing itself (the capability to physically support something else, the capability to convey light in a channel).

+A majority of powered physical things can be configured and can have their behaviour define in code and data.
+The capability, in these cases, is emergent from the combination of the physical structure activated by power and shaped by data and code.
+Hence the overall capability specification may be defined by a complex combination of capability specifications.

+The specification of potential emergemt functions can be used at various stagest of the network lifecycle.

 #Problem Statement

-A telecoms network is realized through an assembly of equipments (such as curcuit packs, boards, racks, cables etc.), some passive (not directly powered) and some active (directly powered).
-Each equipment etc. provides some capability that supports the provision of service.
+A telecoms network is realized through an assembly of equipments (such as curcuit packs, boards, racks, cables etc.), some passive (not directly powered), some active (directly powered) and some running complex software etc. Each assembly provides some capability that supports the provision of service.
 Understanding these capabilities in detail and precisely is vital throughout the life of the network.

-Whilst an active equipment may provide an interface that exposes what is available currently, it rarely indicates what is potentially avaliable and when it does this is usually through an ad-hoc mechanism.
-Clearly, when the active equipment is not powered, it is not possible to interrogate it even for this sparse and basic information.
+Whilst an active equipment may provide an interface that exposes what is available currently, it rarely indicates what is potentially avaliable and when it does this is usually through an ad-hoc mechanism which only conveys a limited view of capability.
+Clearly, when the equipment is not powered, it is not possible to interrogate it even for this sparse and basic information.
 Passive equipments cannot be interrogated.

 Manufactures of equipments produce types of equipment where each instance of that type is essentially identical with respect to capabilities within an acceptable and understood tolerance.
-Any instance of a type of equipment is interchangeable with an instance of the same type.
+Any instance of a type of equipment is interchangeable with another instance of the same type.
 There may also be other compatibilities where different types have the same or a superset capability and hence can be used as alternatives.

 It is necessary to understand some aspects of capability of a type of equipment at all stages of the lifecycle:
 - whilst speculation about services to be provided prior to network design and researching potential network capabilities